KunkunYang/KunkunYang.github.io/_pages/about.md

 * I am an Assistant Professor in the Department of Digital Humanities, [School of Information Resource Management, Renmin University of China](https://irm.ruc.edu.cn/).
 My main research interests are Natural Language Processing, Digital Humanities, Information Systems, E-Governance, and Machine Learning.
 * I serve as the editor of [Digital Humanities Research (Chinese)](http://dhr.ruc.edu.cn/EN/2096-9155/home.shtml) and the Deputy Secretary-General of [Research Center for Digital Humanities, Renmin University of China](http://dh.ruc.edu.cn/).
 I also serve as the reviewer/PC member of many journals and conferences, including Decision Support Systems, Internet Research, Knowledge and Information Systems, AAAI, ECAI, and DH.
 * I hold a Ph.D. in Information Systems from the [Department of Information Systems, City University of Hong Kong](https://www.cb.cityu.edu.hk/is/).
 My Ph.D. supervisors are [Prof. Juan Feng](https://www.sem.tsinghua.edu.cn/info/1183/32092.htm) and [Prof. David Jingjun Xu](https://www.cb.cityu.edu.hk/staff/davidxu/).
 I also hold an MSc in Machine Learning (with distinction) from University College London, UK and a BSc in Applied and Computational Mathematics from Jacobs University Bremen, Germany.
+* <b>I am currently accepting Master’s students in the research area of Digital Humanities, Information Systems, and E-Governance.
+I also welcome interested undergraduates to participate in my research projects.</b>

 # Recent News
 * November, 2024.
 I attended 9th BRICS Young Scientist Forum and gave a talk.